xparticle/node-oidc-provider/README.md

 oidc-provider is an OAuth 2.0 Authorization Server with [OpenID Connect][openid-connect] and many additional features and standards implemented.

+# Changes
+This is a fork of upstream node-oidc-provider project to introduce Multi-tenant constructs for Hybrid SaaS Identity.
+To keep the changes minimal, pretty much all modifications are handled in the implementation project rather than this library.
+Other than debugging statements that were added to facilitate understanding the internals, the only line of change really is provider.js accepts an Account object instead of just findAccount method.
+This will allow the implementation project to inject provider specific concrete Account methods for not just finAccount but login as well.

 **Table of Contents**

 - [Implemented specs & features](#implemented-specs--features)